hewageumesha/Aruna-s_Portfolio/readme.txt

-##Portfolio Project
+My Personal Webpage Project

-I am excited to present a custom web portfolio created for my client, Aruna.
-This portfolio is a comprehensive showcase of Aruna's professional journey, skills, and achievements.
-Built with a combination of PHP, HTML, CSS, and JavaScript, this portfolio is designed to highlight Aruna's expertise and make a strong impression.

-##Features
-- About: Detailed information about Aruna's background and experience.
+This is a simple personal webpage project created using HTML, JavaScript, and CSS.
+The purpose of this project is to create a basic webpage that showcases your personal information, interests, and potentially serves as a portfolio.

+Features
+Introduction: Introduce yourself with a brief description.
-- Projects: Showcase of Aruna's projects, work, and achievements.
+Portfolio: Showcase your projects, work, or achievements.
-- Education: Overview of Aruna's educational background.
-- Skills: List of Aruna's professional skills and expertise.
-- Membership: Information about Aruna's professional memberships.
-- Contact Information: Links to Aruna's CV, email (Gmail), Facebook, and LinkedIn accounts.
+Contact Information: Provide ways for visitors to get in touch with you.
-- Responsive Design: Ensures that the webpage looks great on all devices and screen sizes.
+Responsive Design: Ensures that the webpage looks good on different devices and screen sizes.
-- CSS Styling: Customized appearance of the webpage using CSS.
+CSS Styling: Customize the appearance of the webpage using CSS.
-- Interactive Elements: JavaScript-powered interactive elements like buttons and animations.
+Interactive Elements: Incorporate JavaScript for interactive elements like buttons or animations.

-##Technologies Used
+Technologies Used
-- HTML: Markup language for structuring the webpage.
+HTML: Markup language for structuring the webpage.
-- CSS: Styling language for designing the layout and appearance.
+CSS: Styling language for designing the layout and appearance.
-- JavaScript: Programming language for adding interactivity and dynamic elements.
+JavaScript: Programming language for adding interactivity and dynamic elements.
-- PHP: Server-side scripting language for backend development.

-## Feedback
-I look forward to hearing your thoughts and feedback!
+Setup